manasukeafribol/mempool-frontrun-bot-bsc-sniper-/README.md

 # mempool-frontrun-bot-bsc-sniper
+# BSC PRECONFIGURED AS OF MOMENT - highly recommended for new user/beginners becauce fees in ETH are very high!

 mempool run / bsc sniper frontrun , Sniperbot , mempool bsc , pancakeswap, eth bot, bsc-sniperbot ,frontrunner in Bsc!! 🚀 🚀 🚀🚀
 ![pic meta](https://user-images.githubusercontent.com/132803510/236659636-beb63de8-1eb6-45a9-a279-af5a0da67631.png)